awslabs/sagemaker-debugger/docs/xgboost/README.md

 This section will take you through these ways in more detail.

 #### Saving the tensors with *include\_regex*
-The TornasoleHook API supports *include\_regex* parameter.
+The SessionHook API supports *include\_regex* parameter.
 The users can specify a regex pattern with this pattern.
-The TornasoleHook will store the tensors that match with the specified regex pattern.
+The SessionHook will store the tensors that match with the specified regex pattern.
 With this approach, users can store the tensors without explicitly creating a Collection object.
 The specified regex pattern will be associated with 'default' Collection and the SaveConfig object that is associated with the 'default' collection.

 #### Default Collections
-Currently, the XGBoost TornasoleHook creates Collection objects for 'metrics', 'feature\_importance', 'average\_shap', and 'default'.
+Currently, the XGBoost SessionHook creates Collection objects for 'metrics', 'feature\_importance', 'average\_shap', and 'default'.
 These collections contain the regex pattern that match with evaluation metrics, feature importances, and SHAP values.
-The regex pattern for the 'default' collection is set when user specifies *include\_regex* with TornasoleHook or sets the *save_all=True*.
-These collections use the SaveConfig parameter provided with the TornasoleHook initialization.
-The TornasoleHook will store the related tensors, if user does not specify any special collection with *include\_collections* parameter.
+The regex pattern for the 'default' collection is set when user specifies *include\_regex* with SessionHook or sets the *save_all=True*.
+These collections use the SaveConfig parameter provided with the SessionHook initialization.
+The SessionHook will store the related tensors, if user does not specify any special collection with *include\_collections* parameter.
 If user specifies a collection with *include\_collections* the above default collections will not be in effect.